 Raised brown spots on the leaves could be scale insect.
 Wipe them off with a damp cloth or cotton bud that has been soaked in an insecticide that contains fatty acids or plant oils.

-If the leaves and stems of your plant are covered in fine webbing, this could be red spider mite.
+If the leaves and stems of your plant are covered in fine webbing, this could be spider mites.
 The upper surface of the leaf may be mottled, while mites and eggs can be seen with a magnifying glass on the undersides of leaves.
 Treat with a spray containing fatty acid or plant oils.

 Advice on buying a jade plant